How does the DAP work?

-The DAP has dedicated staff working on standard development.
-They work closely with the DAP advisory committees to ensure the DAP standards are up to date and meeting international requirements.
+The DAP has dedicated staff who work closely with the advisory committees to ensure the accreditation standards are up to date and meet international requirements.

 The Diagnostic Imaging and Laboratory Medicine Accreditation Standards have been reviewed and accredited by the International Society for Quality in Health Care External Evaluation Association (IEEA).

 Additionally, the DAP is currently seeking to join the Asian Pacific Accreditation Cooperation (APAC) mutual recognition agreement for ISO/IEC 17011.